skip to main content

 • Online courses with topics that relate to your doctor's practice in the workplace

-Evidence for Internal CPD
+Evidence for Work-Based learning CPD

-Doctors are required to collect evidence of having participated in Internal educational activities.
+Doctors are required to collect evidence of having participated in Work-Based educational activities.
 As many of these are recurring daily, weekly or monthly, the ideal evidence to provide is a summary of the doctor's attendance between 1 May and 30 April of the relevant Professional Competence Year, in the form of a certificate or letter on your official letterhead.

 Useful documents